ghc-proposals/ghc-proposals/proposals/0000-template-patterns.md

 The most immediate motivation is the removal of warts in the foldr/build fusion mechanism.

-As a refresher, here is a snippet of `Note [The rules for map]` which explains how a part of foldr/build fusion works:
+As a refresher, here is a snippet of `Note [The rules for map]` which explains how a part of foldr/build fusion works (remember phase numbers decrease towards zero which is the last phase):

 > Up to (but not including) phase 1, we use the "map" rule to
 > rewrite all saturated applications of map with its build/fold